Donel C. Kinnard Memorial State Veteran Cemetery

 The DCKMSVC follows federal guidelines and requirements for eligibility.

 Generally, to be eligible for burial in the DCKMSVC, you must be a veteran who died on active duty or who was discharged under conditions other than dishonorable.
 The spouse or surviving spouse of an eligible veteran may also be buried in the cemetery, even if they remarried following the veteran’s death.
-Additionally, the minor children may also be eligible, and in some cases, unmarried adult dependent children of the veteran could be eligible.
+Minor children may also be eligible, and in some cases, unmarried adult dependent children of veterans could be eligible.

 Eligibility for burial follows federal VA National Cemetery Administration (NCA) policy and federal law.
 For more detailed information, see the NCA burial eligibility page or the 38 Combined Federal Regulations (CFR) § 38.620 - Persons eligible for burial.